Di Zi Gui

 Di Zi Gui (弟子規 (Dì Zǐ Guī, Ti Tzu Kui), Standards for being a Good Pupil and Child) was written in the Qing dynasty during the reign of the Kangxi Emperor (r.
 1661–1722) by Li Yuxiu.
 The book is based on the ancient teaching of the Chinese philosopher Confucius that emphasises the basic requisites for being a good person and guidelines for living in harmony with others.
+The text was a popular primer used in the Qing and Republic of China periods to teach children Confucian moral standards.
+Modern day efforts to re-popularize the text include those by Jingkong.

 Like the San Zi Jing (another classic Chinese children's text), it is written in three-character verses.
 The source for the main outline of it is from Analects of Confucius, Book 1, Chapter 6, where Confucius said:

 A young man should be a good son at home and an obedient young man abroad, sparing of speech but trustworthy in what he says, and should love the multitude at large but cultivate the friendship of his fellow men.
 If he has any energy to spare from such action, let him devote it to making himself cultivated.